 - (A) Skier Responsibility.
-It is responsibility of the skier to show the Event Judge(s) that he has fully crossed the wake in BSP. - (B) Two-Foot Crossing. - (1) Full.
+It is responsibility of the skier to show the Event Judge(s) that the has fully crossed the wake in BSP crossing was performed according to the Rules. - (B) Two-Foot Crossing. - (1) Full.
 A perfect two-foot crossing is credited when the skier has crossed the entire wake in Two-Foot BSP. - (2) Partial.
-The skier will receive credit for a partial twofoot when the: - (a) Crossing in progress is interrupted by the expiry of time. - (b) In the case of a skier losing the handle during a crossing, the skier shall receive credit for a twofoot crossing up to the point of losing BSP.
+The skier will shall receive credit for a partial two-foot when the: - (a) Crossing in progress is interrupted by the expiry of time. - (b) In the case of a skier losing the handle during a crossing, the skier shall receive credit for a twofoot crossing up to the point of losing BSP. - (c) Imperfect one-foot crossing.
+A two-foot crossing, or partial two-foot crossing, shall also credited if the skier crosses, but fails to meet the requirements of paragraph 504(C)(1).